sphinx-doc/sphinx/Doc-26/library/exceptions.rst

 The built-in exception classes can be sub-classed to define new exceptions;
 programmers are encouraged to at least derive new exceptions from the :exc:`Exception` class and not :exc:`BaseException`.
-More information on defining exceptions is available in the Python Tutorial (XXX reference:
+More information on defining exceptions is available in the Python Tutorial under :ref:`tut-userexceptions`.
-../tut/tut.html) under the heading "User-defined Exceptions."

 The following exceptions are only used as base classes for other exceptions.